REGISTRATION NOW OPEN FOR 2026

 Test your knowledge here !

-Clinical Examination
+Clinical Examination Skills

 • What does scapula flip look like ?

-• Test for symptomatic GH OA ?
+• What is a good test for symptomatic GH OA ?

-• What tests are helpful for SCJ instability ?
+• Is there a test for SCJ instability ?

 • Is the load and shift test clinically useful ?